Mexico’s history can be read in many ways, but to us, it’s most legible in food.

-Mexico City’s capital is the country’s largest and most diverse city in everything from the people to the culture to the food.
+Mexico’s history can be read in many ways, but to us, it’s most legible in food.
+And, specifically, by eating the best street food Mexico City.
+As the capital, Mexico City is the country’s largest and most diverse in everything from the people to the culture to the food.

-Where to eat Street Food in Mexico City
+Best Street Food Mexico City

 We love traveling around Mexico to eat good food, but Mexico City has a unique quality.
 Eating your way through the city gives you a cross-section of Mexican food because you can find food from every corner of the country.
 Mexico City’s street food scene is so celebrated that it is recognized as a UNESCO Intangible Cultural Heritage.

-When we arrange travel planning services for our concierge clients traveling to Mexico City, the most common question we get asked is the most popular foods in Mexico.
+When we arrange travel planning services for our concierge clients traveling to Mexico City, the most common question we get asked is what is the best street food Mexico City.
 We don’t like to play favorites, but you can go wrong starting with the classics.
+So here is a list that covers the Mexico City street food essentials:

 Breakfast